fabioNog/traspramim/README.md

 ### How to add a link to the sidebar:

-> Instructions for CoreUI Free Laravel admin template only. _Pro and Vue.js versions have separate instructions._
+> Instructions for Trás Pra Mim template only. _Pro and Vue.js versions have separate instructions._

 #### To add a __link__ to the sidebar - modify seeds file:
 `my-project/database/seeds/MenusTableSeeder.php`